-What Type of Antifungal Cream Can Be Used to Treat Dog Yeast Ear Infection?
+What Type Of Antifungal Cream Can Be Used To Treat Dog Yeast Ear Infection?

 Malassezia pachydermatis, a yeast that is commonly found on the skin of dogs, generally does not cause any problems, reports Pet Education.com.
 Malassezia pachydermatis also are always present in a dog's ear canal, which is why dogs can be susceptible to yeast infections of the ear.
 Certain breeds, such as terriers, Chihuahuas, German shepherds and Shetland sheepdogs, are particularly prone to Malassezia pachydermatis overgrowth and its resulting infection.